Skip to main content

 Showing all instances in marketplace

-Sometimes you will have an integration that you would like to deploy to a specific customer via Marketplace, but you don't want to make it generally available to all customers.
-To accomplish that, deploy an unconfigured instance of the integration to your customer as an organization user.
-Then, set the screenConfiguration.marketplace.includeActiveIntegrations marketplace option to true to show instances that are enabled for a customer (even if the integration is not in marketplace):
+Sometimes you may want to deploy an integration to a specific customer via Marketplace without making it generally available to all customers.
+To achieve this, deploy an unconfigured instance of the integration to your customer as an organization user.
+Then, set the filters.marketplace.includeActiveIntegrations marketplace option to true to display instances that are enabled for a customer (even if the integration is not in the marketplace):

 Show all instances in marketplace